Is there such thing as a female larrikin?

 I can’t do CrossFit because I have back and/or knee problems!!!!

 Are you a tradie?
 Enlisted?
 Mum?

 People hurt their lower backs, knees, shoulders, etc doing everyday stuff and are afraid to exercise those areas.
 HOWEVER!
 Refusing to work on them is creating imbalances and increasing the risk of MORE injury.
 If you ignore those "problem" areas it'll just reinforce bad movements, and then you die.
 You've got to get in there and STRENGTHEN the noticeable and surrounding muscles.
 CrossFit teaches folks how to move proper (and do other stuff good too), exercise with good mechanics, get you back in the action, and keep you there!

 Mate, you could get carpel tunnel playing XBox.

-CrossFit is safe when done correctly.
-In our Intro classes we focus on good mechanics and functional movements, and keep on you to stay solid FOREVER.
+CrossFit is safest when done correctly.
+In our Intro classes we focus on good mechanics, quality movements, and keep on you to stay solid FOREVER.
 Safety is a Top 10 priority, only behind things like cool headbands, using enough chalk, and telling everyone how much fun you had at CrossFit.